 Electronic Tuners

-Though we don't generally recommend them for students, electronic tuners can be useful in noisy environments and in some performance situations.
+Although we encourage players to use their ears, and not become dependent on an electronic tuner to tell them what they're hearing, an electronic tuner can be helpful for beginners.
+They are also useful in noisy environments and in some performance situations.
 An Electronic tuner will listen to the pitch that you play and tell you whether it thinks you are in tune, too sharp, or too flat.

 It can be confusing if a string is very out of tune, since the tuner may think that you are tuning to a different note than you actually are.
 For example, when tuning your D string, if your string is a full semi-tone flat, a chromatic tuner will say that you are in perfect tune.
 (It assumes that you are trying to tune to a C#.)
 This often puzzles young players, extremely.
 Note: a chromatic tuner is one that will tune to any note, and is not limited to just the notes of a particular instrument.